patrikx3/redis-ui/README.md

 # 📝 Description

 [//]: #@corifeus-header:end

+**p3x-redis-ui** is a versatile Redis GUI that works as a web-based server application or a standalone desktop app.
+It excels at managing JSON data through integrated JSONEditor and ACE editors, supports uploading and downloading binary data, and handles SSH, cluster, and sentinel configurations.

-## Minimum Node.js Engine Requirement
+### Minimum Node.js Version

 ```txt
 v22.0.0
 ```

-**p3x-redis-ui** is a versatile Redis GUI that can function as either a backend server on the web or as a desktop application.
-This open-source software is particularly effective for managing JSON, featuring integration with JSONEditor and ACE.
-Explore a variety of options in the 'edit json' button dialog, which also supports uploading and downloading binary data.
-Additionally, it handles SSH, cluster, and sentinel configurations.

 ## 30-Second Docker Quick Start